 If your cycles are irregular, or vary in duration each month, your ovulation date will be difficult to calculate.
 While ovulation urine tests may be useful, you may want to consider seeking further advice from your GP or a fertility doctor.

-Our Fertility Awareness Calendar can help you predict your ovulation date.
+A Fertility Awareness Calendar can help you predict your ovulation date.

 5. Irregular menstrual cycles can indicate a problem with ovulation